spacetelescope/drizzlepac/doc/source/catalog_generation.rst

 segmentation image or map where a segment is defined to be a number of connected pixels which are all identified by a numeric label and are considered part of the same source.

+The segmentation map gets evaluated to determine the fraction of sources which are larger than a user-specified fraction of the image ("large" segments) and the total fraction of the image covered by segments.
+If either of these two scenarios is true, this is a strong indication the detection image is a crowded astronomical field.
+In such a crowded field, either the custom kernel or the Gaussian kernel (discussed in Section 1.4) can blend objects in close proximity together, making it difficult to differentiate between the independent objects.
+In extreme cases, a large number of astronomical objects are blended together and are mistakenly identified as a single segment covering a large percent of the image.
+To address this situation an alternative kernel is derived using the `astropy.convolution.RickerWavelet2DKernel <https://docs.astropy.org/en/stable/api/astropy.convolution.RickerWavelet2DKernel.html>`_
+Astropy tool.
+The RickerWavelet2DKernel is approximately a Gaussian surrounded by a negative halo, and it is useful for peak or multi-scale detection.
+This new kernel is then used for the generation of an improved segmentation map from the multi-filter detection image.

+The new segmentation map gets evaluated again to determine the number of "large" segments and the fraction of the image covered by segments.
+Should the new map indicate too many "large" segments or too much of the image covered by segments, then deblending gets applied to the map.

 Because different sources in close proximity can be mis-identified as a single source, it is necessary to apply a deblending procedure to the segmentation map.
 The deblending is a combination of multi-thresholding, as is done by `Source Extractor <https://sextractor.readthedocs.io/en/latest/Introduction.html>`_